acdirican/invetory-master-jpa-hibernate/README.md

 The project has an MVC like architecture in which CLI, Repository and Model are seperated.
 It also applies repository pattern.

-Before running the project, you first need to install MySQL (port: 3306) and then create the inventorymaster_db using the SQL import file given in the project folder.
+Before running the project, you first need to install MySQL (port: 3306) and then create the inventorymaster_jpa_db using the SQL import file given in the project folder.

 For now, the project only includes  command line interface.